fuse-box/fuse-box/docs/plugins/HtmlPlugin.md

 ### Setup
 Import from FuseBox

 ```js
 const {HtmlPlugin} = require("fuse-box");
 ```

 Inject into a chain

 ```js
 fuse.plugin(
      HtmlPlugin()
 )
 ```

-Or add it to the plugin list to make available across bundles
+Or add it to the main config plugins list to make it available across bundles

 ```js
 FuseBox.init({
     plugins : [